sombriks/my-golang-handbook/README.md

 I am looking at general operations that can be sampled on small snippets.

-I am following a metastructure for multi-purposes programming languages creating sample cases for specific features that such kind of language are supposed to provide in order to solve common problems that computers should resolve.
+I am following a meta-structure for multipurpose programming languages creating sample cases for specific features that such kind of language are supposed to provide in order to solve common problems that computers should resolve.